-In 2023, the City will continue to use the majority of its CDBG funding and all its HOME and ESG funding for affordable housing activities.
+In 2024, the City will continue to use the majority of its CDBG funding and all its HOME and ESG funding for affordable housing activities.
 Projects and programs that provide assistance for homebuyers, homeowner rehabilitation, rental rehabilitation, and new construction of affordable housing will be carried out by the City, its sub-grantees, non-profit and for-profit partners.
 Descriptions of the specific projects and programs can be found in the AP-38 Project Summary section of this document.
-In addition to the HUD-funded activities, the City will carry out housing development in conjunction with Minnesota Housing Finance Agency (MHFA), Metropolitan Council, Family Housing Fund, and Saint Paul HRA.
+In addition to the HUD-funded activities, the City will carry out housing development in conjunction with Minnesota Housing Finance Agency (MHFA), Metropolitan Council, Family Housing Fund, the Minnesota Department of Employment and Economic Development (DEED), the Minnesota Management and Budget Office (MMB), Saint Paul HRA, as well as private partners.
 The City will use the 60 percent tax credit rent for determining affordable rents for rental housing that is assisted with CDBG funding.
 HOME assisted developments will use the established HOME rents.